-Lake Baikal,
+Lake Baikal

 A Natural Wonder Of The World

-Baikal is also the largest freshwater reservoir on Earth, so that 22% of all freshwater worldwide and 85% of Russia’s water supply are concentrated here.
+Baikal is also the largest freshwater reservoir on Earth, so 22% of all freshwater worldwide and 85% of Russia’s water supply are concentrated here.
 Its volume of water is 23 thousand km3 (approximately the amount of five Great Lakes combined in the United States).

 Where is Lake Baikal